osheraz/carsim/README.md

 First, we have to install `donkey_gym` python package, which extends the OpenAI gym class to allow RL developers to interact with Donkey environment using the familiar OpenAI gym like interface.

-To install the package, navigate to `donkey_rl/src/donkey_gym` folder and type the follow command:
+To install the package, navigate to `todo` folder and type the follow command:
 ```
 $ cd donkey_rl/src/donkey_gym
 $ pip install -e .